nealbarshes/nealbarshes.github.io/index.md

 </script>
 </head>

 As an academic vascular surgeon, I work to develop cost-effective, resilient, and equitable strategies to prevent leg amputations.
 This contains a portfolio of resources I am sharing to help others interested in reducing the rate of leg amputations.

-This two-page [health policy brief](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/UTMB%20CEHB%20brief%201602%2C%20amputation%20disparities.pdf), written with the University of Texas Medical Branch's Center to Eliminate Health Disparities, summarizes the problems caused by leg amputations and suggests some steps forward.

-Health professionals interested in getting a more comprehensive summary of the nature of the disease and the spectrum of care that may help prevent leg amputations can read our 2013 ["System of Care" review paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20system%20of%20care%202013.pdf) or our 2011 ["framework" review paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20framework%20for%20foot%20keeping.pdf).
-This 2019 ["Advances in PAD" paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%20%26%20Grant%2C%20PAD%20advances%202019.pdf) describes state-of-the-art developments in management.

-### Tenets of Treatment
+### Tenets of Treatment for Health Care Providers
 Pages providing practical guidance with rationale/evidence/support.
 Included here both to make this easily available amongst our teams and colleagues, but also with the hope that increasingly consistent approaches to diagnosis and treatment might help decrease the [racial and ethnic disparities in leg amputation rates](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20TX%20disparities%20NIHMS.pdf) in Texas and elsewhere.

 1. [Deep infections get drained/incised.](https://nealbarshes.github.io/FootInfection/)